Optimal covariance matrix estimation for high-dimensional noise in high-frequency data: Introduction

 High-dimensional covariance matrix estimation is an important problem in the current state of knowledge, and has received intensive attentions in the past decade; see, among others, \cite{BickelLevina_2008_AOS, BickelLevina_2008_thre}, \cite{LamFan_2009_AOS}, \cite{Rothman2009}, \cite{Cai2010}, \cite{Cai2011} and \cite{Cai2012a,Cai2012}.
 For high-dimensional sparse covariance matrices, the minimax optimality of the estimations were investigated in-depth in \cite{Cai2012a,Cai2012}.
 We note that the existing estimation methods for high-dimensional sparse covariance matrices are developed when the underlying data of interest are fully observed; hence they are not applicable for the covariance matrix estimation of the noise in high-frequency data with latency and asynchronous observations.
 In the literature on multivariate and high-dimensional high-frequency data analysis, existing studies mainly concern the estimations of the so-called realized covariance matrix.
-Specifically, the major objective is on the signal part, attempting to eliminate the impact from the noises; see, for example, \cite{Aitetal_2010_JASA}, \cite{Fan2012}, \cite{Taoetal_2013_AOS}, \cite{LiuTang_2014_JOE} and \cite{Xia2018}.
-However, it remains little explored on the high-dimensional covariance matrix for the noise in high-frequency data.
+Specifically, the major objective is on the signal part, attempting to eliminate the impact from the noise; see, for example, \cite{Aitetal_2010_JASA}, \cite{Fan2012}, \cite{Taoetal_2013_AOS}, \cite{LiuTang_2014_JOE}, \cite{Lametal_2017_Biometrika}, and \cite{Xia2018}.
+However, it remains little explored on the high-dimensional covariance matrix of the noises in high-frequency data, accommondating all aforementioned challenging features.